tom-bu/tom-bu.github.io/_pages/about.md

 My research interest stems from my love for AR/VR, and lies at the intersection of computer vision, machine learning, and robotics.
 Currently, I am working on topcis including human pose estimation, human-object interaction estimation, human motion generation etc. Through my research, I want to create methods that effectively interpret spatial-temporal sensory input and build a compositional representation of the 3D world to reason about the interactions between agents and the physical environment.

 I am applying for Ph.D. for Fall 2021!
-Here is a <a style="color:DodgerBlue" href="https://youtu.be/GAfm8vu46nQ">5-minutes introduction video </a> where I summarize my reserach work and interests.
+Here is a <a style="color:DodgerBlue" href="https://youtu.be/GAfm8vu46nQ">5-minutes introduction video </a> where I summarize my reserach work and interests!
 If you find my profile interesting, you can leave your email here: <a style="color:DodgerBlue" href="https://forms.gle/5kCgzrNSBZSbufPr7">link</a> and I can reach out to you or feel free to reach out to me at zluo2 [at] cs.cmu.edu!

 <div >